vjsl/vanhackcontest/README.md

-# Contest code for Waffer Opportunity on VanHack
+# Contest code for Wafer Opportunity on VanHack

 - Getting the data in the provided API
 - Using RecyclerView instead of ListView